About This Statistic

 Hotel rates in the U.S. – additional information

 Hotel rates, as with occupancy rates, can fluctuate depending on the location and the time of year.
-The most expensive cities for hotel rates in the U.S. were ranked for 2015.
-New York was considered the most expensive city in the U.S. to stay in with an average rate of 254 dollars during the time period.
-The second and third most expensive cities in that year were San Francisco, California and Honolulu, Hawaii.
+The most expensive cities for hotel rates in the U.S. were ranked for 2016.
+Boston was considered the most expensive city in the U.S. to stay in with an average rate of 266 dollars during the time period.
+The second and third most expensive cities in that year were New York and San Francisco.